als26/rendez/README.md

 # TODO

-  - Recreate the join room and create room buttons as React component
+  - Recreate the join room and create room buttons as React component.